-The dependants of a GEMS member can continue with Membership to the Scheme after the main member is deceased.
-The surviving dependants are required to nominate a dependant who will be elevated to be the main member and continue with membership.
+The dependants of a GEMS member can continue with Membership to the Scheme after when the main member is deceased (without a break in medical aid cover).
+The surviving dependants are required to nominate a dependant who will be elevated to be the main member and, upon payment of contributions, can continue with their membership, i.e. from the first of the month following the month of main member is deceased.